 Morwell Neighbourhood House & Learning Centre is very much the people’s place for our community.

-We operate on the Community Development model of practice; we take a strengths and asset based approach to all of our work.
+Operating on the Asset Based Community Development model of practice; we take a strengths and asset based approach to all of our work.

 Our program and services are developed in response to the needs of the community.
 The program changes each term and reflects classes, workshops and social spaces our community have suggested.

-Empowering our people to be united & resilient with a focus on well-being, and connections.
+Empowering our people at Morwell Neighbourhood House to be united & resilient with a focus on well-being, and connections.
 Demonstrating support to our community as they define, strive and achieve their identified aspirations.

 Statement of Purpose

 Morwell Neighbourhood House and learning Centre is a not-for-profit organisation which has been a focal point for community involvement, social networking & lifelong learning opportunities since 1983.
 MNHLC is a place for the whole community, for people of all ages, race and sex.
 It is a place where people care, a place to find encouragement, support and information, share skills, talent, knowledge, time and resources.

 In this statement of purposes “activities” include educational, recreational and social.

 The purposes for which the incorporated association is established are to:

 - A Community House that focuses on community empowerment, community development, and community management.